State Authorization Reciprocity Agreement

 Nevada Institutions approved to participate in SARA:

-Complaints regarding Nevada degree-granting post-secondary institutions participating in the National State Authorization Reciprocity Agreement (SARA):
+Complaints regarding Nevada degree-granting post-secondary institutions participating in the National State Authorization Reciprocity Agreement (SARA): For a copy of the complaint form, click here.

 As the designated portal agency, NSHE has the responsibility for managing and resolving student complaints arising under SARA.
 Absent applicable law or policy establishing another remedy, the first step in resolving student or other complaints or grievances is to attempt to resolve the matter directly with the administration of the involved institution under established institution complaint or grievance procedures.